shehjad-dev/expense-tracker-full-stack/README.md

 mongodb+srv://<username>:<password>@<cluster>.mongodb.net/
 ```

-5. Replace <username>, <password>, and <dbname> with your values that you can get from MONGODB Atlas dashboard.
+5. Replace the username, password, cluster name with your values that you can get from MONGODB Atlas dashboard.

 </details>